ITT-26/assignment-07-pointing-martina-patrick/README.md

 at the target before actually clicking.
 That takes potentially less time than the fingerlifting, tapping and repositioning the touchpad requires.

+Looking at the difficulty breakdown, the gap between input methods does not noticeably shrink at low difficulty or grow at high difficulty, but pose remains clearly worse across the entire range tested.
+This suggests the performance gap is driven more by fundamental differences between the input methods than by how demanding a specific condition is.
+The wide, ID-independent fluctuation in pose accuracy points in the same direction: it looks more consistent with detector reliability issues (see Problems) than with task difficulty.

 ### Steering

+As with Fitts, pose performed worst overall, and presumably for the same
+reasons: no established muscle memory for hand-based pointing, and detection noise/jitter that likely caused the hand-tracked pointer to touch the tunnel walls more often than a mouse or touchpad would.

+Touchpad and mouse+delay perform similarly to each other and worse than plain mouse.
+For mouse+delay, the constant
+150ms lag likely forces users to move more cautiously to avoid overshooting into the walls, which costs time and, unlike Fitts, does not fully protect against errors.
+For touchpad, the smaller sensing surface can sometimes make it harder to hold a precise straight path through narrower tunnels.

+Error rate did not show as clean a separation between methods as completion time did.
+This is likely partly a measurement limitation: error rate only counts discrete wall-exit events per trial, so with just 3 participants and 3 repetitions per condition, a single unlucky wall touch can swing the rate considerably for a given condition.

+## Feedback Survey

+After completing both tasks, participants rated each input method using a survey (see Method/Procedure).

+Mouse (no delay) scored highest or tied-highest on all three statements, including a unanimous top rating on "I had no problems using this input method".
+This was not surprising, given it is by far the most familiar input method of the four.

+Touchpad and mouse+delay scored similarly to each other, roughly in the middle across all three statements.

+Pose scored clearly lowest on "pleasant" and "no problems".
+However, it did not score dramatically worse on "felt natural and intuitive to use".
+Hadn't 2 out of 3 participants of the study been the ones who designed the gesture, getting this result in a larger study could suggest that pose input weaker performance stems more from hand detection reliability and precision than from the underlying interaction concept.

 ## Problems